NebulaUI/nebula/src/modules/GetStarted/NebulaCSS/create-sass-files-include-paths.md

 cd ..
 ```

-That will create the following folder structure
+You should have the following folder structure with the appropriate imports populating the files.

 ```bash
 scss/